Irritable Bowel Syndrome

 http://www.balfourhealing.com/treatment-ibs.html

 This syndrome is a very upsetting and common condition.
-Also know as Spastic Colon.
+It is also known as Spastic Colon.
 It occurs because the muscles that lie in the gut or intestines don’t function properly causing irritation, spasm and pain.
-Erratic contractions of the wall of the intestines causes normal peristalsis movement (wave like action that propels food through the digestive system) to become irregular.
+Erratic contractions of the wall of the intestines cause normal peristalsis movement (wave like action that propels food through the digestive system) to become irregular.
 The illeocaecal valve (valve in the bowels) is also prone to spasmodic attacks.
 Bowels may not empty properly and faeces can be like rabbit like pellets.
-In severe cases blood may also be seen in the bowel motion/stool.
+In severe cases, blood may also be seen in the bowel motion/stool.

 What are the symptoms?